-Download a pdf version of Using Students' DSP in Class or view below.
 The following are just a sampling of the ways instructors from first-year writing courses have used the DSP essay in their classes (included in the DSP Instructor Guide .pdf).

 - Read the essays before classes begin to assess student learning needs and prioritize topics for individual and group instruction.

 - Ask students to re‐read their essays at the beginning of class and write a “self‐diagnosis” of their strengths and needs as a writer, based upon their re-reading.

 - Have students develop a list of three specific writing‐related goals, based on strengths and weaknesses identified in their DSP Essays.
 Then have students free write and/or discuss ways they intend to implement a plan to achieve these goals.